TrashUwU/PokeAssistant/README.md

 - URL (or IP): Put `your repl`'s link.
 Repl links are [these](https://cdn.discordapp.com/attachments/678537293820330005/830757823549276160/7.png)
 - Monitoring Interval: 5 minutes

-Finally click **Create Monitor**.
+Finally click **Create Monitor** and clock **Run** in your repl.
 And you're done!
 Done with everything!

 ### Keep in Mind
+- If the bot gets updated, you will need to copy the index.js code and paste it in the index.js of your repl.
 - The bot will identify only 1 pokémon every 60 seconds
 - Reduce the number of channels in `.env` if the bot is getting rate limited too many times
 - The bot has permissions to send embeds.